-The positivity rate for COVID-19 test results in the Hudson Valley remained steady from a day earlier, according to five-day data released by New York State on Thursday, July 30.
+The positivity rate for COVID-19 test results in the Hudson Valley has remained steady, according to five-day data released by New York State on Friday, July 31.

 In the Hudson Valley, the positive percentages in the last five days are as follows:

 - Tuesday, July 28: 1.3 percent

 - Thursday, July 30: 0.9 percent

 A total of 644 new COVID cases were reported statewide on Thursday (down 133 from a day earlier), bringing the statewide total to 415,014 confirmed cases in New York State during the pandemic.

 Here's a rundown of the number of new cases per Hudson Valley county: